 The action of the Council on Education is final with respect to the accreditation or reasonable assurance classification assigned to a college of veterinary medicine, except that any adverse decision may be appealed by the affected college.
-An adverse decision on accreditation or reasonable assurance is defined as withholding initial or renewed accreditation; or denial of a request for change in accreditation status; or denial of a reasonable assurance; or assignment of limited or terminal accreditation.
+An adverse decision on accreditation or reasonable assurance is defined as withholding initial or renewed accreditation; or denial of a reasonable assurance; or assignment of terminal accreditation.
 When an adverse accreditation or reasonable assurance decision is made by the Council, the college is informed in writing of the decision and the reasons for such decision, and reminded of the right to appeal.

 In the event of an adverse decision by the COE, the affected college may appeal the decision on the grounds that that Council 1) has ruled erroneously by disregarding established AVMA criteria for accreditation, 2) failed to follow its stated procedures, or 3) failed to consider all the evidence and documentation presented.
 No other grounds for appeal will be allowed.
 When a college appeals an adverse decision, the following procedures will apply:

-The Executive Board shall appoint a hearing panel comprised of seven persons, none of whom shall be current members of the Council on Education or AVMA staff.
+The Board of Directors shall appoint a hearing panel comprised of seven persons, none of whom shall be current members of the Council on Education or AVMA staff.
 The hearing panel will include veterinary educators and practitioners, and one public member who have completed service on the Council within the last seven years (one accreditation cycle).
 Hearing panel members will be credentialed using the same procedures used to credential COE members.
-As a refresher, panel members will receive the same training provided new Council members, and specific training to review all changes made in the COE policies and procedures since their service ont he Council to ensure panel members have the requisite knowledge and understanding to make decisions consistent with the policies and requirements of the Council on Education.
-The Executive Board shall designate the chair of the panel.
+As a refresher, panel members will receive the same training provided new Council members, and specific training to review all changes made in the COE policies and procedures since their service on the Council to ensure panel members have the requisite knowledge and understanding to make decisions consistent with the policies and requirements of the Council on Education.
+The Board of Directors shall designate the chair of the panel.
 Hearing panel members are required to sign a Conflict of Interest Statement.

 A hearing shall be held at or near the AVMA office in Schaumburg, not more than 120 calendar days following receipt by AVMA of the documentation supporting the college's appeal.
 The Executive Vice President will schedule and organize the hearing and notify the hearing panel, the college, and the members of the Council on Education by mail not less than 10 or more than 40 calendar days prior to the date of the hearing.
 The notification will include the date, time and place for the hearing, as well as a list of the members of the hearing panel.